jvalegre/robert/docs/Examples/full_workflow/full_workflow.rst

 * :code:`--ignore "[Name]"`: Variables ignored in the model.
 In this case, the column 'Name' that contains the names of the datapoints, which is not included in the model.
 Quotation marks are included in "[Name]" to avoid problems when using lists in the command line.
 More variables can be incuded as "[VAR1,VAR2,VAR3...]".

 * :code:`--names Name`: Name of the column containing the names of the datapoints.
-This is an optional feature that allows to print the names of the outlier points.
+This feature allows to print the names of the outlier points (if any).

 * :code:`--y Target_values`: Name of the column containing the response y values.

-* :code:`--csv_name Robert_example.csv`: CSV with the training and validation sets.
+* :code:`--csv_name Robert_example.csv`: CSV with the database.

 Execution time
 ++++++++++++++